 I was born and grew up in Mussoorie, India.
 I went to Woodstock School, before moving to Kent College, Canterbury to complete my A levels.
 I studied philosophy at the University of Manchester (BA 1993), then Corpus Christi College, Oxford (BPhil 1995), and then the University of Reading (PhD 2000).

 In 2003, I founded the company A Level Philosophy, providing support and training for students and teachers in schools.
-I joined Christ’s Hospital School in 2017 as a part time teacher of Philosophy and Theology.
+I joined Christ’s Hospital School in 2017 as a part time teacher of Philosophy and Theology and became Head of Department in 2019.
 I am also trained in Philosophy for Children.
 In teaching I am most interested in how young people learn and think through philosophical dialogue and enquiry.

 I am a member of the British Philosophical Association’s Executive Committee and an associate member of the Philosophy in Education Project.